bluealloy/revm/README.md

 - `EVM`- Is main entry to the lib,it  implements `Handler` and connects `subroutine` and `machine` and does `subroutine checkpoint` switches.

 ### Subroutine

 Changelogs are created in every subroutine and represent action that needs to happen so that present state can be reverted to state before subroutine.
-All actions can be found here.

-LoadAccount-> Remove account from state
-LoadSlot -> (Acc is already loaded)

-changelog can be:
+It contains list of accounts with original values that can be used to revert current state to state before this subroutine started.

+Depending on subroutine and if account was previously loaded/destryoyed, accounts in changelog can have:
-LoadedCold -> when reverting remove account from state.
+- LoadedCold -> when reverting remove account from state.
-Dirty(Acc(Info,Storage),SlotState(ColdLoad,Dirtied)) ->
-        - apply all storage in reverse
-        - remove all cold loaded slots
+- Dirty(_) -> account is already hot, and in this subroutine we are changing it.
+Field needed for that are:
+        - original_slot: HashMap<H256,SlotChangeLog>:
+            SlotChangeLog can be: ColdLoad or Dirty(H256)
+        - info: (balance/nonce/code)
+        - was_cold: bool
-        - remove all Dirty slots Destroyed(Acc(Info,Storage)) -> swap all Info and Storage from current state
+- Destroyed(Account) -> swap all Info and Storage from current state

-c  D D r r r r r r r r r
-Clean Dir Dir Des Dir Dir Des Dir Dir

-Cold  Dir Dir Des Dir Dir Des Dir Dir

-C D D R D D R D D

-Revert
-D
-D
+Changelog example

 change1:
 1: loaded